 Service related businesses are a little different.
 While you can probably still perform services for your customers as usual as long as they don’t require in-person interaction, you still want to make it easy for your customers to do business with you.
 This may mean streamlining face-to-face communication via face chats as well as allowing customers to make payments online.

 Bonus tip: Retain customer loyalty by allowing customers to temporarily make partial payments if need be.
 Your customers will thank you for this later by showing them you understand now.

 - Be more available than usual

 Right now, every dollar counts for small businesses.
 And because business has slowed drastically for many, this is also the same reason why it’s crucial to remain more available than normal to your clientele.

-Consider making your business open to taking customer calls and inquiries outside of normal hours.
+Consider making your business open to taking customer phone calls, Zoom calls, and inquiries outside of normal hours.
 Doing so can help drive a bit of extra business that you may have missed out on otherwise.

 Posting regularly to your company’s social media pages is a great way to keep in contact with your following.